-The Clarendon Fund offers over 130 fully-funded positions every year to academically excellent graduate students from all around the world.
+The Clarendon Fund is providing the Clarendon Fund Fully-funded Scholarships for talented students at Oxford University in the UK.
 These are tenable in all subject areas and are open to candidates who apply for a new master or DPhil course by the January admissions deadline.

 Clarendon education is awarded on the basis of outstanding academic merit and potential to graduate students from all around the world.
 Clarendon’s aim to give the most academically-able students not only the life-changing opportunity to study at Oxford but also the chance to form lasting social, academic and professional networks.